 Slash Chords are very common in music nowadays, especially in guitar music.
 If you look up chords to a song online, chances are you’ll see some of them written as slash chords.

-In this article we’ll take a look at slash chords, what they are, how to read them, and when to use them.
+In this guide, we’ll take a look at slash chords, what they are, how to read them, and when to use them.
 To learn all this, we’ll first need to know what a chord is.

 What is a Chord?